List of DC Comics characters: W: Jaina Hudson

-In 2011, "The New 52" rebooted the DC universe; Jaina Hudson was the child of a Bollywood actress and a diplomat named Tom Hudson.
+"The New 52" shows Jaina Hudson, the child of a Bollywood actress and diplomat Tom Hudson.
 After spending time in private schools, Jaina attended a fundraiser where she met Bruce Wayne.
-When first seen as White Rabbit, she was among the Arkham Asylum inmates that escaped where she teased Batman and the Gotham City Police Department.
-When Batman caught up to White Rabbit near the scene of dead clowns, Joker draped a cloth over her.
+When first seen as White Rabbit, she was among the Arkham Asylum inmates who escaped.
+When Batman caught up to White Rabbit near the scene of dead clowns, the Joker draped a cloth over her.
 Batman fought Joker until it was discovered that Joker is Clayface in disguise.
-When Clayface fell on Batman, White Rabbit tried to inject a steroid into Batman only to be thwarted by Flash.
+White Rabbit tried to inject a steroid into Batman, only to be thwarted by the Flash.

 In Forever Evil, White Rabbit joins the Crime Syndicate of America's incarnation of the Secret Society of Super Villains.

 In the "DC Rebirth" relaunch, White Rabbit appears as a member of the Wonderland Gang.

 Powers and abilities of White Rabbit

 The Jaina Hudson incarnation of White Rabbit is able to split herself into two beings: a second version of herself and White Rabbit.
 White Rabbit resembles Hudson, but possesses a separate personality and white hair.